 Around Naqsh-e Jahan square sits hundreds of stores selling handicrafts unique to this city.

-Naghshe Jahan Square, a vitrine of the most beautiful artistic works from Safavid era, became a UNESCO World Heritage site in 1979 and is the highlight of every culture tour to Iran.
+Naghshe Jahan Square, a vitrine of the most beautiful artistic works from the Safavid era, became a UNESCO World Heritage site in 1979 and is the highlight of every culture tour to Iran.

 If you are planning to visit Iran, here is the link to Iran online visa form.